Nerima: Second World War

 During the Second World War, the Imperial Japanese Army operated Narimasu Airfield in the Nerima area in Itabashi Ward.
 At its peak, the earthworks were rushed, with 3,000 people working in day and night shifts each day.
 The Imperial Japanese Army's 47th Air Squadron, 43rd Airfield Battalion, and the Narimasu Detachment Maintenance Unit of the Tachikawa Branch of the Air Arsenal were based there.

 Towards the end of the war, it became a place for the Southern Operation Squadron to regain its fighting strength, and the 48th and 231st Shinbu Special Attack Units were stationed here and used it as a training ground.
 In addition, the 101st, 102nd, and 103rd Air Squadrons were also relocated there.

 Remnants of its wartime infrastructure can still be seen today.
 Concrete bunkers that once housed aircraft remain visible in Hikarigaoka Park, and the runway is now the main street in front of the IMA department store in Hikarigaoka.

-During the occupation of Japan, the occupying Allied forces renamed the former Narimasu Airfield to Grant Heights on March 3, 1947.
-On April 5, the construction of family quarters for the United States Army Air Forces began, and was finished in June, 1948.
+During the occupation of Japan, the occupying Allied forces renamed the former Narimasu Airfield to Grant Heights on 3 March 1947.
+On 5 April, the construction of family quarters for the United States Army Air Forces began, and was finished in June 1948.